-Talya is a Licensed Social Worker that has worked in mental health since 2016, providing counseling services to children, adolescents, adults, and families.
+Talya is a Licensed Clinical Social Worker that has worked in mental health since 2016, providing counseling services to children, adolescents, adults, and families.
 While obtaining her Master’s Degree in New York, Talya specialized in child welfare practice.

 Even though the idea of engaging in therapy can seem daunting or uncomfortable, Talya finds that therapy can be used as a guide to self-discovery and healing.
 Talya operates by meeting clients where they are at and guiding them to identify and integrate their strengths to reach their goals.
 She strives to incorporate trust, empathy, and collaboration to establish a solid therapeutic foundation.